 Under Lisa’s leadership, Scope continues to evolve as a forward-looking organisation, combining stability and experience with innovation, growth, and new energy to meet the changing needs of people with disability and the sector.

-Nicole Standfield pebble
+Nicole Standfield bubble

 Nicole Standfield

-Acting Chief Operating Officer
+Chief Operating Officer

-Nicole Standfield is the Acting Chief Operating Officer at Scope Australia.
+Nicole Standfield is the Chief Operating Officer at Scope Australia.
 She brings more than 20 years of experience across health, aged care, and disability services, with a strong focus on operational excellence, service quality, and supporting people to belong and thrive.

 Since joining Scope in 2023 as Deputy Chief Operating Officer, Nicole has played a key role in leading service delivery across the organisation, strengthening systems and processes, and supporting teams to deliver high-quality, person-centred support.